Tennis Betting Sites

 Tennis is a massive sport so you will find loads of specials available from different bookies.
 Specials can either be something like an enhanced odds multiple, something like 3 different players all to win in a round with fixed odds, e.g. 5/1.
 These offers are headline grabbing and will usually give you much better odds than doing a conventional accumulator.
 Bookies often run enhanced odds specials on tennis at a loss to get your custom so if you were thinking of backing that accumulator anyway look out for a specific promotion.

 Other specials and novelty bets are available around tennis.
-You will quite often see things like 'who will be Murray's next coach' and alike.
-Be careful with these bet whilst they are a bit of fun odds tend to be fairly poor and payout limits can be extremely low.
-Some bookies like Paddy Power and Coral are better than others like BetVictor at these types of bets.
+You will quite often see things like ‘who will be Player A’s next coach’ and the like.
+Be careful with these bets; whilst they are a bit of fun odds tend to be fairly poor and payout limits can be extremely low.
+Some bookies like Paddy Power and Coral are better than others such as BetVictor for these types of bets.

 Types of Tennis Events

-Grand Slam – This is the pinnacle of tennis events, there are four slams, Wimbledon and the Australian Open, French Open at Roland Garos and US Open.
+- Grand Slam – This is the pinnacle of tennis events, there are four slams; Wimbledon, the Australian Open, French Open at Roland Garos and US Open.
 Winning these events is the currency of greatness in tennis, well over half of all money bet on tennis is bet between these four events.
-Grand Slams last 2-3 weeks and require players to 7 rounds to get the top prize.
+Grand Slams last 2-3 weeks and require players to triumph in 7 rounds to get the top prize.

 - ATP World Tour – The Association of Tennis Professionals (ATP) is the main tour form of the game.
 These are tournaments shorter than Grand Slams but still carry ranking points for players.
 This is exclusive to men's tennis and takes tennis to big major cities such as London, Shanghai, Paris and loads more.
 Different tours offer different points towards ranking which is why you will see better quality players in some events compared to others.